 Physicians prescribe medications regularly throughout their shift, and obtaining medicines from a pharmacy takes more time, which they could be spending treating their patients.
 Medical staff can accessorize their carts with a range of features that enable them to improve productivity.

-By adding devices which can monitor vital signs, the physicians can quickly decide if their patient requires certain medications to treat their conditions.
+By adding devices that can monitor vital signs, the physicians can quickly decide if their patients require specific medications to treat their conditions.
 Should this be the case, they can access secure biometrically locked drawers, which house medicines and other sensitive materials such as sharps.

-The physician doesn’t need to call for colleagues to bring them equipment or get potentially life-saving medication – they are already on the cart, especially useful in the event of emergencies.
+The physician doesn’t need to call for colleagues to bring them equipment or get potentially life-saving medication – they are already on the cart, especially useful in emergencies.

 When they are removing mediation, they can utilize bar code scanners to record the transaction.
 They can also use label printing accessories so the patient receives medication in precisely the same format as they would expect if it came from the pharmacy.

-This system helps that medical professional save time, but it also means they don’t need to pull colleagues away from treating their patients, which would also be a drain on crucial face-to-face treatment time.
+This system helps medical professionals save time, but it also means they don’t need to pull colleagues away from treating their patients, which would also be a drain on crucial face-to-face treatment time.

 Information in Real-Time